thingdom/node-neo4j/README.md

 This is a client library for accessing [Neo4j][], a graph database, from [Node.js][].
 It uses Neo4j's [REST API][neo4j-rest-api].

-This library supports and has been tested against Neo4j 1.4, 1.5 and 1.6.
-We need to formally test 1.7 and 1.8, but it's being used in the wild against those versions of Neo4j seemingly without any issues.
+This library supports and has been tested against Neo4j 1.4 through Neo4j 1.8.

 ## Installation